guettli/tomofu/README.md

 They all focus on the surface.
 Good looking people, bright smiles, beautiful faces with tons of make-up.

-That's not what I am looking for.
+That's not what we are looking for.

 Goals: